By using this site, you agree to the Privacy Policy and Terms of Use.

 Resistance implications for clinical practice

 Both cefepime–nacubactam and aztreonam–nacubactam demonstrated activity against resistant Gram-negative organisms that frequently cause urinary tract infections.
-The Centers for Disease Control and Prevention reports that resistant urinary pathogens contribute significantly to treatment failures and healthcare costs.
 Healthcare professionals following pharmacy and prescribing developments may find these results particularly relevant.

 Regulatory pathway and future availability